sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 }
 ```

-- TODO: ???
-Why is the result showing docs with `completed: true` ???
+- The inconsistent behavior when using `key: false` versus `keys: [false]` highlights an implementation detail in Fireproof's query system.
+When using `key: false`, you're looking for an exact match on the boolean value `false`.
+However, due to JavaScript's type coercion in some contexts, this might not work as expected with boolean values.
-- TODO: The `value: null` property is back!?
-It was replaced with `row: null` when we called `db.query` with `{key: true}` ??
+- Using `keys: [false]` is more explicit and works reliably for boolean values.
+This is the recommended approach when querying for boolean values.
-- TODO: Just for fun, I tried `keys: [false]` in the options object, instead of `key: false`.. et voila!
-Then only the document with `completed: false` is returned, which is the expected behavior.
-Why is there a difference between `key: false` and `keys: [false]` ?
+- The switching between `value: null` and `row: null` in the output appears to be an inconsistency in the internal implementation that doesn't affect the functionality but might be confusing.

 Now, let's run the following query which should return docs whose `completed` property has a value of either `true` or `false`.
 We do this by passing a `keys: ` property in the query options object with a value that is an array.
 The array's contents are the possible exact matches we are looking for.
-TODO: Confirm that this understanding of `keys: ` is correct.
+This is correct - the `keys: []` parameter allows you to specify multiple possible values that you want to match against the index key.

 This should return all the non-deleted documents, since the `completed` property is a boolean.